GNU ARM Embedded Toolchain

 #define configUSE_NEWLIB_REENTRANT 1 // Required for thread-safety of newlib sprintf, strtok, etc...

 Using newlib safely with FreeRTOS - Possible Approaches

-To avoid using printf and dragging in some of the newlib components, there are a number of cut-down printf implementations available (that do not use malloc), for example:
+there are many cut-down printf implementations available (that do not use malloc).

 - printf-stdarg.c distributed in the FreeRTOS Lab TCPIP example; this one only uses stack storage but does not implement floating point.